 Workers Compensation NC

 Businesses with employees are required to pay unemployment insurance taxes under certain conditions.
 If your business is required to pay these taxes, you must register your business with the NC Industrial Commission.
+If you employ multiple contractors, you may also consider getting workers’ compensation insurance as well.

 NC Contractor License Lookup